bradsorour/ruby-on-rails-sample-app/sample_app/README.md

 - `git push heroku main`
 - `heroku run rake db:migrate`
-- If you need to seed the db, you can run `heroku run rake db:seed` The turn maintenance off with `heroku maintenance:off`
+- If you need to seed the db, you can run `heroku run rake db:seed`
+- Then turn maintenance off with `heroku maintenance:off`

 * To kill the local rails server, run the following command : `kill -9 $(lsof -i tcp:3000 -t)`